-Warning Signs When Buying Property
+Warning Signs Before Buying A House

 Your goal as the seller is to make your property look as good as possible in as cost efficient manner as possible.
 Therefore, the cheapest and easiest things to do are paint, change light fixtures, clean, and redo the floors.
 As a buyer, you need to look beyond the cosmetics to see what's really going on.

-Here's an example of a Victorian house in San Francisco that was purchased for $1.45 million in March of 2017.
+Here's an example of a Victorian house in San Francisco that was purchased for $1.45 million.
 It looks OK, right?
 But when the owner went to get a permit to remove some decayed siding and a rotted door, he found more serious foundation issues.

 Because very often when you start rehabbing a property, the deeper you dig, the more problems arise.
 Once you're in there, you figure you might as well replace more and more stuff until you might decide to demolish the entire structure.

 On the other hand, if you did have plans to sneak a demolition in to save on permit fees to build a massive structure for a flip, then maybe you'll be just fine.
 Just make sure to have a wad of cash to pay off the building department employee who has to approve your new structure!

 Bring a leveler, preferably with a laser pointer.
 Make sure the cracks aren't much more than 1/4 inch wide.
 If they are, you should get a structural engineer to inspect.
 A lot of sellers will attempt to mud over and paint the cracks, so look out for a paint or surface mismatch as well.